zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 and if it implements the `org.zalando.nakadiproducer.snapshots.SnapshotEventProvider` interface as a Spring Bean.
 Otherwise, the library will respond with an error message when you request a snapshot creation.

 ## Test support
-This library provides a mock implementation of its Nakadi Client that can be used in integration testing:
+This library provides a mock implementation of its Nakadi client that can be used in integration testing:
 ```java
 public class MyIT {